VINCI – Annual report – 31 December 2021

 Under this model, the right to receive toll payments (or any other form of remuneration), net of any investment grants received, is recognised in the concession operator’s balance sheet under “Concession intangible assets”.
 This right corresponds to the fair value of the asset under concession plus the borrowing costs capitalised during the construction phase.
 It is amortised over the term of the arrangement in a manner that reflects the pattern in which the economic benefit derived from the concession asset is consumed by the entity, starting from the entry into service of the asset.

-The intangible asset model applies to most infrastructure concessions, in particular the concessions of VINCI Autoroutes in France, the main airports managed by VINCI Airports and certain bridges.
+The intangible asset model applies to most infrastructure concessions, in particular the concessions of VINCI Autoroutes in France, the main airports managed by VINCI Airports, certain bridges, and Cobra IS’s concessions.

-- the grantor: in this case, the financial asset model applies.
+- The grantor, in which case the financial asset model applies.
 The operator has an unconditional contractual right to receive payments from the concession grantor, irrespective of the amount of use made of the infrastructure.

 In the case of bifurcated models, the operator may be remunerated partly by users and partly by the grantor.
 The part of the investment that is covered by an unconditional contractual right to receive payments from the grantor (in the form of grants or rental) is recognised as a financial receivable up to the amount guaranteed.
 The unguaranteed balance, of which the amount is dependent on the extent of use of the infrastructure, is recognised under “Concession intangible assets”.

 2. Breakdown of revenue by geographical area (extract)

-Under IFRS 15, recognition of revenue from contracts with customers must reflect:
+Under IFRS 15, recognition of revenue must reflect the following:

-- the rate at which performance obligations are fulfilled, corresponding to the transfer to a customer of control of a good or service;
+- the rate at which performance obligations are fulfilled, corresponding to the transfer to the customer of control of a good or service;

 - the amount to which the seller expects to be entitled as consideration for its activities.